Coastal condo not cold: evaporator grime, not a gas leak

 - Found

-- Evaporator coil heavily caked with grime from years of coastal humidity, blocking heat exchange despite normal gas levels
+- Evaporator coil heavily caked with years of ordinary indoor humidity, dust, and cooking aerosol, blocking heat exchange despite normal gas levels

 - Key check